-What should the AGGREGATE allocation be?
-The Task Force does not believe it unreasonable to just stick with the basic allocation by firefighters stationed in each community: 57.9 percent to Orinda / 42.1 percent to Moraga and Canyon.
+The Task Force does not believe it unreasonable to just stick with a basic allocation based on firefighters stationed in and for the most part serving each community: 57.9 percent to Orinda / 42.1 percent to Moraga and Canyon.
+Separate allocations could be made for administrative expenses, capital expenses and station operating expenses but the Task Force believes that this becomes too complicated to be manageable.